dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 ::: moniker-end

-The `CallHelloHelperSayHello` method in the following `JsInteropClasses3` class invokes the JS function `sayHelloJs` with a new instance of `HelloHelper`.
+The `CallHelloHelperSayHello` method in the following `JsInteropClasses3` class invokes the JS function `sayHello` with a new instance of `HelloHelper`.

 `JsInteropClasses3.cs`: